Afternoon tea, a hand crafted coffee, a fresh baked cookie…what more could anyone want in life!?! We can think of a few

-French Press isn’t our go to method of brewing but it is the easiest when underway in heavy seas.
+French Press isn’t our go to method of brewing and has become our least fav over time (very sooty).
+But, it super easy and no filters needed.
 We found this insulated french press several years ago and have absolutely loved it!
 I can’t tell you how many glass french presses we have broken over the years.
 No longer an issue with this stainless steel version and it stays hot for sooo much longer than the glass version.
-Plus, our french press is a two fold device for us, we use it to brew tea as well as coffee.
+Plus, our french press is a two fold device for us, we use it to brew tea all the time and occasionally coffee (when requested by guests).